Next Game

 Coronato scored a power-play goal on six shots in Saturday's 3-2 shootout win over the Stars.

 Coronato is in a groove now with four goals and two assists during a four-game point streak.
-The 23-year-old has scored in five of his last six contests, and it was a positive sign he was able to come back after getting bloodied when he was boarded by Mikko Rantanen in the second period.
+The 23-year-old has scored in five of his last six contests, and it was a positive sign that he was able to come back after getting bloodied by a hit from Mikko Rantanen in the second period, which resulted in a five-minute major for boarding.
 Coronato is up to eight goals, 13 points, 68 shots on net and a minus-13 rating through 22 appearances this season, giving him a chance to take a run at the 30-goal mark by the end of the year.

 Coronato scored a goal and added an assist in Wednesday's 6-2 win over the Sabres.